About

 Fantasy novelist exploring legacy, myth, and the weight of choice.

-Welcome!
-I’m Ben Skene, a fantasy writer who came to storytelling through a love of myth, history, and the quiet choices that shape lives.
-My love for fantasy began in the libraries of my youth, shaped by authors like C.J.
+I'm Ben Skene, a fantasy writer who came to storytelling through a love of myth, history, and the quiet choices that shape lives.
+My love for fantasy began in the libraries of my childhood, shaped by authors like C.J.
 Cherryh, J.R.R.
 Tolkien, Gordon R. Dickson, and Terry Brooks.
-That early passion sparked a lifelong pursuit—crafting intricate worlds and epic narratives that challenge fate, free will, and the choices that define us.
+That early love became a lifelong obsession—building worlds, writing and rewriting, learning what a story actually needs to be.

-The Fractured Soul is the first book in my planned trilogy, The Sylfaen Chronicles.
-It’s a portal fantasy where Earth and the magical world of Sylfaen collide.
-Bastien, a historian from Dublin, is pulled into Sylfaen—only to discover a mysterious connection to a missing prince’s soul.
-As warring factions vie to control his fate, Bastien must unravel the truth of his identity: is he his own person, or merely an echo of someone else?
+The Fractured Soul is the first book in a planned trilogy, The Sylfaen Chronicles (working title).
+It's a portal fantasy where Earth and the magical world of Sylfaen collide.
+Bastien, a historian from Dublin, is pulled into Sylfaen—only to discover a mysterious connection to a missing prince's soul.
+As factions vie to control his fate, Bastien must confront a possibility that unsettles everything: his life may never have been entirely his own.

-My background bridges archaeology, Classical civilizations, and IT—so my storytelling is shaped by both ancient history and modern technology.
-I’ve worked archaeological digs in Italy, studied in Ireland, and spent years in technical support, security, and documentation.
+My background bridges archaeology, Classical civilizations, and IT, so my storytelling is shaped by both ancient history and modern technology.
+I've worked archaeological digs in Italy, studied in Ireland, and spent years in technical support, knowledge management, and documentation.

 Beyond writing, I'm an avid traveler, PC gamer, and lover of deep worldbuilding—whether in books, history, or games like Baldur's Gate 3, Mass Effect, and Dragon Age.
 I live in sunny Arizona with my wife and two sons.